EmbeddedOS/Linux/docs/linux_kernel_module_programming_guide.md

     `gcc -v -Q -O2 --help=target | grep protection`

   - But CET should not be enabled in the kernel, it may break the `Kprobes` and `bpf`.
 Consequently, CET is disabled since v5.11.
 To guarantee the manual symbol lookup worked, we only use up to v5.4.

+- Unfortunately, since Linux v5.7 `kallsyms_lookup_name` is also unexported, it needs certain trick to get the address of `kallsyms_lookup_name`.
+  - If `CONFIG_KPROBES` is enabled, we can facilitate the retrieval of function addresses by means of *Kprobes* to dynamically break into the specific kernel routine. `Kprobes` inserts a breakpoint at the entry of function by replacing the firsts bytes of the probed instruction.
+  - When a CPU hits the breakpoint, registers are stored, and the control will pass to Kprobes.